wildgoosespeeder/FFMPEG-To-Theora-Vorbis-OGG-File-GUI/README.md

 This app is designed to be portable.
 I won't subject users to use installer programs.
 I rather start off as trustworthy.
 Just excract the exe wherever you desire, preferably on your desktop.

-It's very easy to use.
+It's very easy to use to batch convert files to be in Theora+Vorbis format in an OGV container.
 Complexity will change later but I will try to keep it easy.
+Consider version 1 a proof of concept.

-You can change quality settings, but these are the recommended values:
+You can change quality settings, but these are the recommended values for the best balance between quality and file size:
 Theora quality: 7
 Vorbis quality: 5
 These values can be changed from 0-10, 0 meaning high lossy compression and 10 meaning minimal lossy compression.
 Use these settings to tweak your desired file size.

+When converting, a command line window will pop-up and the main window will be locked.
+This is normal.
+Conversion of all files are complete when you have full control of the main window again.
+I plan on making this more clearly communicative than it currently is now.

 Requires FFMPEG exe from this website, preferrably a nightly build:
 * http://ffmpeg.zeranoe.com/builds